Farmers' market: Produce and fruit

 Peppers at a farmers' market in Minneapolis, Minnesota, United States.

+Fresh tomatoes displayed in crates at a farmers’ market in France.

 Ideally, farmers' market produce and fruit are normally grown within a geographical region that is deemed local by the market's management.
 The term "local" is defined by the farmers' market and usually represents products grown within a given radius measured in miles or kilometers.
 Many farmers' markets state that they are "producer only" markets, and that their vendors grow all products sold.
 Some farmers' markets do not use the term "producer only" and may allow resellers of produce, fruit, and other food products.

 Some farmers' markets allow vendors to resell vegetables and fruits if they are not available locally due to the time of the year.
 Vegetables, fruit, meat, and other products resold at farmers' markets are available to vendors through food distributors.
 This is a common practice and provides consumers with produce and fruit that are unavailable at certain times of the year.
 In many markets resell items are a permanent part of the vendor's inventory.

 There are four subject areas that consumers tend to consider when purchasing food directly from the producer: